Amenhotep19/shopper-mood-monitor-go/README.md

 xhost -local:docker
 ```

-## Microsoft Azure
+## Microsoft Azure*

-If you'd like to know how you can take advantage of more advanced build system provided by [Microsoft Azure Cloud](https://azure.microsoft.com/), please check out the Azure guide [here](./azure.md).
+If you'd like to know how you can take advantage of more advanced build system provided by [Microsoft Azure* Cloud](https://azure.microsoft.com/), please check out the Microsoft Azure* guide [here](./azure.md).
 Following the steps in the guide you can build a Docker container and push it into Azure Container Registry to make it available online.